Comparison of total $\sigma_k$-curvature: The key functional and variations

 \section{The key functional and variations}

-For the volume comparison theorems with respect to scalar curvature \cite{Yuan_VolumeCW}, Q-curvature \cite{Yuan_Q1, Yuan_Q2} or $\sigma_k$-curvature \cite{2025Volume}, we can see that a corresponding functional is important for the proof of the theorem.
+For the volume comparison theorems with respect to scalar curvature \cite{Yuan_VolumeCW}, Q-curvature \cite{Yuan_Q2} or $\sigma_k$-curvature \cite{2025Volume}, we can see that a corresponding functional is important for the proof of the theorem.
 As a generalization of the volume comparison theorem, we propose a generalized functional:

-where $l<k$ and $g$ is another metric on $M^n$.
-It is easy to check that $\mathcal{F}_{\bar{g}}(g)$ is a scaling invariant with respect to $g$.
+where $l,k\leq n$ and $g$ is another metric on $M^n$.
+It is easy to check that $\mathcal{F}_{\bg}(g)$ is a scaling invariant with respect to $g$.

-\begin{remark} When $l=\frac{n}{2}$, since now $\mathcal{F}_{\bar{g}}$ is independent of $\sigma_k$, we can not deal with this case through the functional.
-On the other hand, according to \cite{Chern}, the Gauss-Bonnet-Chern formula implies that the half dimension may be related to the topology of the manifold.
-Therefore, this remains to be an interesting problem for further investigation. \end{remark}
+\begin{remark} When $l=\frac{n}{2}$, the functional $\mathcal{F}_{\bg}$ becomes independent of $\sigma_k$, making it inapplicable for analyzing this case.
+On the other hand, as suggested in \cite{Chern}, the Gauss-Bonnet-Chern formula implies that the half-dimensional case may be intrinsically related to the topology of the manifold.
+Consequently, this remains an intriguing problem worthy of further investigation. \end{remark}

-As a generalized functional designed for Einstein manifolds, $\mathcal{F}_{\bar{g}}$ should satisfies the basic requirement about the first variation:
+As a generalized functional designed for Einstein manifolds, $\mathcal{F}_{\bg}$ should satisfy the fundamental requirement regarding its first variation:

-\begin{proposition} The Einstein metric $\bar{g}$ is a critical point of $\mathcal{F}_{\bar{g}}$. \end{proposition}
+\begin{proposition} The Einstein metric $\bg$ is a critical point of $\mathcal{F}_{\bg}$. \end{proposition}

-\begin{proof} The first variation of $\mathcal{F}_{\bar{g}}$ at $\bar{g}$ is
+\begin{proof} The first variation of $\mathcal{F}_{\bg}$ at $\bg$ is